 Community right to challenge guidance [external link]

 What should be included in an EOI?

-- where the relevant body proposes to deliver the relevant service as part of a consortium or to use a sub-contractor for delivery of any part of the relevant service, the information in points two and three (below) must be given in respect of each member of the consortium and each sub-contractor as appropriate
+- Where the relevant body proposes to carry out the relevant service as part of a consortium or to use a sub-contractor for delivery of any part of the relevant service, the information in points two and three (below) must be given in respect of each member of the consortium and each sub-contractor as appropriate

-- how the provision or assistance will promote or improve the social, economic or environmental well-being of the relevant authority’s area
+- how the provision or assistance will encourage or improve the social, economic or environmental well-being of the relevant authority’s area

 - how it will meet the needs of the users of the relevant service